nft-api/nft-api/README.md

 If this NFT API helps you - please star this project, every star makes us very happy!

+Moralis [NFT API] (https://moralis.io/api/nft/) is the ultimate tool for building an NFT application.
+Looking to build an NFT project such as an NFT marketplace, a portfolio site, NFT-based authentication or an NFT auction site?
+If so, Moralis NFT API is the tool for you.

+It’s never been so easy to fetch NFT metadata, NFT owners, NFT transfers, NFT collection metadata, and much more.
+This NFT API isn’t just blazing fast - it also features support for a long list of EVM chains, such as Ethereum, BNB Chain, Polygon, Arbitrum, Avalanche, Palm Network, and many more!

 # 🚀 `Quick Start`

 1. [Get an API key](https://docs.moralis.io/reference/getting-the-api-key?utm_source=GitHub&utm_medium=NFT+API&utm_campaign=Moralis+Web3+Docs)